AashishKumarYadav/AI_Virtual_Mouse/README.md

 It can be installed using "pip install autopy"

-### The Libraries that need to be installed are written in the requirements.txt file
+### The Libraries that need to be installed are written here
 ```text
 Python - 3.8.0
 Opencv-python - 4.6.0.66